pachyderm/pachyderm/doc/getting_started/local_installation.md

 To deploy Pachyderm locally, you need to have pachctl installed on your machine by following these steps:

-1. Run the steps for your operating system:
+1. Run the corresponding steps for your operating system:

    * For macOS, run: